Updated on March 14, 2023

 Being a superhero comic wedding, the issue also got some special treatment, namely a wraparound cover showing the attendees.

 The now-defunct webcomic (which ran from 1996 to 2018) saw lead characters Eric and Joey originally get married in Massachusetts (after same-sex marriage was legalized there), but later renewed their vows in their native New York City.
 The latter was a double ceremony—their neighbors and friends Sue and Simone decided to get married, as well.

 Apollo and Midnighter

-Apollo and Midnighter are two heroes whose shtick is being openly gay, “darker and edgier” versions of Superman and Batman respectively.
+Apollo and Midnighter are two heroes noted for basically being openly gay, “darker and edgier” versions of Superman and Batman respectively.
 The two also are quite dedicated to each other; this led to the two marrying in “The Authority” #29 (July 2002).
 The blog Women Writing About Comics has a review of this story.

 The marriage was one of numerous ones retconned out of existence with the New 52 reboot in 2011.
 DC feared marriage would make characters look “old,” and later vetoed Batwoman marrying her girlfriend, declaring heroes “couldn’t be happy.”
 All as foolish and adolescent as it sounds.

 - The webcomic series “Shortpacked!” saw two of its characters getting married.